lg17057/scholarship/templates/info.md

 overdues table working agani

 make all of these errors in the github make a thing at the bottom of the page showing how many overdue items there are

+device type and id valid for rental page removed one of the rental logs routes

+-removed in_circulation = no from rental logs valid device types and ids query so that only the devices that dont exist are not allowed to be    submitted instead of ones that arent in circulation

+fixed issue when submitting the device type and id and the device id is NONE. name="device_id" had to be bet into device Id form